• Skip to primary navigation

 How To Shape Ka'ak Into Bracelets

-Roll the ball into a log, then flatten with your hand until you get a long oval shape.
+Roll the ball into a log, then flatten it with your hand until you get a long oval shape.
 Make sure to leave around 1 cm of dough on each end, so you'll be able to seal the date cookies without the filling spilling out.
 You'll figure out exactly how much date paste each cookie needs.
 Overfilling them will make it hard to shut, and underfilling them will give you a blander cookie.

 ka'ak asawer bracelt cookie on a plate